drawwithcode/2022-group-project-group03/readme/README.md

 ---

-Through this function we will move to the section of the map, which is the final step of the installation project.
+After this function it'll be possible to see the result of the user interaction directly on the map section, which is accessible both from desktop and the installation projection.

 ---